 Whereas most horror involves fantasy and a strictly personal element—a fictional werewolf attacks a young maiden—nuclear-war movies are perhaps the most horrifying genre of all because they involve an actual threat that to this day is capable of wiping out life on Earth several times over.

-After the so-called communist “Iron Curtain” fell apart in the late 1980s and early 1990s, nuclear war has mostly vanished from the public consciousness, but from the mid-1940s until that point, it was a firm fixture in the public consciousness.
+After the so-called communist “Iron Curtain” fell apart in the late 1980s and early 1990s, nuclear war has mostly vanished as concern, but from the mid-1940s until that point, it was a firm fixture in the public consciousness.
 Human technology had advanced to the point where humans made it possible to wipe out all of humanity with the push of a single button—is there anything more horrifying than that?
 It would later become a concern yet again in Russo-Ukrainian War in 2022.

 This list covers the long history of nuclear war movies from right after the first atomic bombs were dropped in Japan until the present.
 Explore the great threat of nuclear annihilation from the comfort of your couch.